davidakennedy/davidakennedy.com/_src/articles/2015-03-10-accessibility-as-a-framework.md

 > View accessibility as a framework.
 A mindset that helps you create software, web pages and applications that work for everyone.

 Infusing accessibility patterns and best practices into your project will get you to higher-quality products faster.
-It's the framework that comes with the Web.
+It's the framework that comes with the web.